luileito/asserter/README.md

 The source code is about 200 lines (fully documented), the minified version is just 3 Kb.

+## Disclaimer

+There are many good unit testing libs out there for NodeJS and the browser (and for both environments).
+However, everything I tried so far either works well in NodeJS, or needs to inject many external dependencies in the browser, or requires complex setups (and most unit tests are not that complex eventually).
+This library simply gets the job done.

 ## Minimal working example

 A test is defined as `asserter.test('label').<method>`.